“The Biggest Overhaul of our Recycling System in Decades”

 - Keep recycling right—use SPU’s Where Does It Go tool to sort correctly

 - Stay informed as the changes roll out.
-Follow Northwest Product Stewardship Council for more information
+Our partners at Northwest Product Stewardship Council have a newsletter you can join here: Join: Community Members | Northwest Product Stewardship Council

 - Choose products with less packaging or packaging that’s clearly marked as recyclable